home-automator/architecture/Architectural Decision Records/0001-javascript-centric.md

 Automator can be improved and enhanced, as the Javascript developer community is very large and shared NPM modules are abundant.
-Home Automator will likely attract contributions from both novice and expert developers who may also be passionate about general technology.
+Home Automator will likely attract contributions from both novice and expert developers who may also be passionate about home automation tech.

 This decision will certainly exclude (or discourage) those developers who favor other popular languages such as Java or Python.
 For those